-CenterPoint Energy received an order from the SEC under the 1935 Act on June 29, 2005 relating to its financing activities.
-Unforeseen events could result in capital needs in excess of authorized amounts, necessitating further authorization from the SEC.
+CenterPoint Energy received an order from the SEC under the 1935 Act on June 29, 2005 relating to its financing activities, which is effective until June 30, 2008.
+Unforeseen events could result in capital needs in excess of currently authorized amounts, necessitating further authorization from the SEC.
 Approval of filings under the 1935 Act can take extended periods.

-President Bush has signed legislation that repeals the 1935 Act effective in 2006.
+The Energy Policy Act of 2005 repeals the 1935 Act effective in 2006.
 We cannot predict at this time the effect of the repeal on our business.